polinetuch/netflix-clone/README.md

 ### Fetch All Movies From TMDB API:

-    Set up an account on TMDB to get an API Key [Precendence Table](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence)
+    Set up an account with TMDB to get the api_key: [TMDB Website](https://www.themoviedb.org/).
-    With the key, set up all requests from API with the following [View on Github Page](https://github.com/polinetuch/netflix-clone/tree/master/src/Request)
+    With the key, set up all requests from API with the following